Aya-AbuNajm/ReadNote/Read-6.md

 To call a method in Java, write the method's name followed by two parentheses () and a semicolon; The process of method calling is simple.
 When a program invokes a method, the program control gets transferred to the called method

+## Intro + Scripts

+Being able to change the content of an HTML page while it is loaded in rely on the ability to:
+Access the content of the page
+Modify the content of the page
+Program rules or instructions the browser can follow React to events triggered by the user or browser

+> A script is a series of instructions that a computer can follow to achieve a goal.

+1: DEFINE THE GOAL
+2: DESIGN THE SCRIPT
+3: CODE EACH STEP

+Every step for every task shown in a flowchart needs to be written in a language the computer can understand and follow.

+language and how it is used in web browsers. you need to get to grips with the:
+• Vocabulary: The words that computers understand
+Syntax: How you put those words together to

+* A script is a series of instructions that the computer can follow in order to achieve a goal.
+* Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.
+* To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).